Anonymous-GeeSolver/GeeSolver/README.md

 ## Defense Points

+We have reported security issues of text-based captcha to the corresponding company.
 To defend against our attack, we have also designed two security mechanisms, i.e., the **unpredictable background** and the **overly skewed text**.

 ### Unpredictable Background (making it difficult for ViT encoder)